thenthi/dms1_at4/posts/Week-10-session-1.md

 disable_html_sanitization: true
 allow_math: true
 ---
+# Activity in class
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XBNClWx572w?si=HGqt0CQlbpm2J2fn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+This was an in-class activity organized by our instructor where we had the chance to ask questions related to the lessons and hear about our classmates’ experiences after completing their assignments.
+It was insightful to learn what tools they used, how they approached their designs, and how they felt throughout the creative process.
+Listening to their challenges and achievements not only helped me reflect on my own work but also gave me new ideas and perspectives for future projects.

 # Assignmanet 1 - Video Edit

 <iframe width="560" height="315" src="https://www.youtube.com/embed/o_5XVq5mLm0?si=qqnrrjsyWk3l40W_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>